EricFillion/CMPE-327/Documentation/Tests/Register.md

 - Open /register

-- Enter “123456” into element #password
+- Enter “12Aa!” into element #password

-- Enter “1234” into element #password2
+- Enter “12Aa!” into element #password2

-- Enter “a” into element #email
+- Enter “a@qq.com” into element #email

-- Enter "a" into element #name
+- Enter "aaa" into element #name

 - Click element input[type = “submit”]

 - Validate existence of element #password, #password2, #name, #email

-- Validate that the #message element is equal to “password format is wrong”
+- Validate that the #message element is equal to “password format is incorrect"

 ###### **R2.4.4.2 Password has at least one upper case**
 - Open /logout

 - Open /register

-- Enter “123456” into element #password
+- Enter “123456!a” into element #password

-- Enter “123456” into element #password2
+- Enter “123456!a” into element #password2

-- Enter “a” into element #email
+- Enter “a@qq.com” into element #email

-- Enter "a" into element #name
+- Enter "aaaa" into element #name

 - Click element input[type = “submit”]

 - Validate existence of element #password, #password2, #name, #email

-- Validate that the #message element is equal to “password format is wrong”
+- Validate that the #message element is equal to “password format is incorrect ”

 ###### **R2.4.4.3 Password has at least one lower case**
 - Open /logout

 - Open /register

-- Enter “A123456” into element #password
+- Enter “A123456!” into element #password

-- Enter “A123456” into element #password2
+- Enter “A123456!” into element #password2

-- Enter “a” into element #email
+- Enter “a@qq.com” into element #email

-- Enter "a" into element #name
+- Enter "aaa" into element #name

 - Click element input[type = “submit”]

 - Validate existence of element #password, #password2, #name, #email

-- Validate that the #message element is equal to “password format is wrong”
+- Validate that the #message element is equal to “password format is incorrect”

 ###### **R2.4.4.4 Password has  at least one special letter**
 - Open /logout